pennychase/GettingCleaningDataProject/README.md

 - tidyData.csv -- the tidy data set in .csv format that can be read into R using read.csv("tidyData.csv")
 - Codebook.md -- the codebook for the tidy data set

-## Description of working directory
+### Description of working directory

 This repository contains only the files that the project required to be pushed to Github.
-The working directory (i.e., my local repository) in addition contains the UCI "Human Activities Recognition Using Smartphones Dataset v.1" in the directory "UCI HAR Dataset".
+The working directory (i.e., my local repository) in addition contains the UCI "Human Activities Recognition Using Smartphones Dataset v.1" in the directory "UCI HAR Dataset".[[1]](#1)

 The UCI HAR Dataset directory contains the following: